When someone has been victimized, they want justice.

 A skilled plaintiff’s attorney, the attorney that represents the victim, looks at every angle of their client’s case to determine the best course of action.
 A lawyer uses every tool and method given to them by the law and the circumstances of a case.
 If a client is the victim of a crime, an attorney will not only look at the perpetrator, they’ll also look at the context of the crime to determine whether a business or other party should be held accountable for the damages their client is facing.

 John Doe is the victim of a crime at a restaurant and is filing a claim against the restaurant for failing to keep them safe.
 The claim is filed a little over two years after the assault was committed, which means the statute of limitations which applies to premises liability claims has lapsed.
 The attorney, however, files a motion to dismiss that time bar because John Doe was the victim of a crime, which impacts the statute of limitations requirement on the claim.
-This strategy allows the claim to remain active and further John Doe’s chances of a successful claim.
+This strategy allows the claim to remain active and further John Doe’s chances of a successful claim with the help of a killed premises liability attorney.

 This scenario highlights the benefit of hiring an attorney who thoroughly understands the law and has experience looking for every possible advantage in a case.